Skip to content

 PDFone section per pagepage

-Code is chunked verbatim (formatting preserved) and labeled with its nearest definition (auth.py → def login); prose is sentence-packed.
-Code is also retrieved lexically under hybrid — see Retrieval options.
+Code is chunked verbatim (formatting preserved) and labeled with its nearest definition (auth.py → def login), and prose is sentence-packed.
+Code is also retrieved lexically under hybrid.
+See Retrieval options.

-The file isn’t always on local disk — it’s in S3, Cloudflare R2, Azure Blob, GCS, behind a URL, or in a DB column.
-RedHop doesn’t bundle cloud SDKs (credentials and auth aren’t its job) — fetch the bytes with the client you already have, and hand them over.
+The file isn’t always on local disk.
+Sometimes it’s in S3, Cloudflare R2, Azure Blob, GCS, behind a URL, or in a DB column.
+RedHop doesn’t bundle cloud SDKs (credentials and auth aren’t its job).
+Fetch the bytes with the client you already have, and hand them over.
 The name (e.g. "contract.pdf") picks the parser and becomes the citation source, so pass something meaningful like the object key.

 import boto3, redhop